open-telemetry/opentelemetry.io/content/en/docs/languages/php/exporters.md

 {{% alert title="Note" color="info" %}}

-If you use [zero-code instrumentation](/docs/zero-code/php/) you can setup exporters with
+If you use [zero-code instrumentation](/docs/zero-code/php/) you can set up exporters with
 [zero-code configuration to setup exporters](/docs/zero-code/php#zero-code-configuration-for-automatic-instrumentation).